MarkAgimba/Triangle-tracker/README.md

 Setup and Installation
 Install this Triangle-tracker-js by cloning this repository: https://markagimba.github.io/Triangle-tracker/

+BDD
+In software engineering, behavior-driven development (BDD) is a software development process that emerged from test-driven development (TDD).[1][2][3][vague]
+Behavior-driven development combines the general techniques and principles of TDD with ideas from domain-driven design and object-oriented analysis and design to provide software development and management teams with shared tools and a shared process to collaborate on software development.

 Technologies used
 JavaScript, CSS and HTML languages have been used in this application.